TLMEUS/FAP-0001/README.md

 In version A of this app, I created a Restfull API to provide that data that I had hardcoded in the original version.
 This will allow me to create app that will allow me to make data more dynamic, and more easily changed for different restaurants.
-Version C of the app will include to communication functions between the host and servers.
+Version B of the app will include to communication functions between the host and servers.